 - 8. Blanketflower (Gaillardia aristata)

 - FAQ About Native Plants

 1. Milkweed (Asclepias)

-Milkweed is a bit of a pollinator-friendly super-flower, with over 100 varieties native across most of the continental U.S. Milkweed’s nectar not only attracts bees and butterflies, but also natural garden predators like ladybugs and wasps, which will keep your yard pest-free without the need for toxic pesticides.
+Milkweed is a pollinator-friendly super-flower with over 100 varieties.
+Milkweed’s nectar not only attracts bees and butterflies but also natural garden predators like ladybugs and wasps, which act as organic pest control for your garden and will consequently mitigate the need for toxic pesticides.